 They burned books in Amiens. . . and people, too.

-An otherwise pioneering study of the Book in the life of 16th century inhabitants of Amiens published in 1971 by the late Albert Labarre, longtime conservator at the main public library in Amiens, fails in one important respect to do justice to its subject.
+A pioneering study of the Book in the life of 16th century inhabitants of Amiens published in 1971 by the late Albert Labarre, longtime conservator at the main public library in Amiens, fails in one important respect to do justice to its subject.

 Labarre exhaustively examined hundreds of inventories after death in Amiens households between 1503 and 1576 to determine what books people of various classes owned. [see book cover illustration] What is missing from the study was serious attention to the rise of Protestantism and to the ways in which, despite efforts by judges, church leaders, and government officials to suppress them, books functioned to help create and sustain a new religious movement with descendants ultimately spread all over the globe.